Growth of homology torsion in finite coverings and hyperbolic volume: Fuglede-Kadision determinant

 \section{Fuglede-Kadision determinant}

 \lbl{sec:L2torsion} We recall here the definition and establish some properties of the Fuglede-Kadison determinant.
 We will introduce the Fuglede-Kadison determinant only for a class of operators which we will need in this paper.
 For a detailed treatment of the Fuglede-Kadison determinant, the reader should consult the book \cite{Luck:book}.
-We prove that the Fuglede-Kadison determinant of a matrix with entries in $\Bpi$ serves as an upper bound for the growth of the geometric determinants of the action of the same matrix on finite quotients.
+We prove that the Fuglede-Kadison determinant of a matrix with entries in $\Bpi$ serves as an upper bound for the growth of the geometric determinants of a sequence of finite matrices which approximate the original matrix well enough.
 This extends a result of L\"uck.